tinoryj/ELECT/README.md

 ELECT is a distributed tiered KV store that enables replication and erasure coding tiering.
 This repo contains the implementation of the ELECT prototype, YCSB benchmark tool, and evaluation scripts used in our USENIX FAST 2024 paper.

-* `./Prototype`: includes the implementation of the ELECT prototype.
+* `src/`: includes the implementation of the ELECT prototype as while as a simple object storage backend that can be deployed within a local cluster.
-* `./YCSB`: includes the modified version of YCSB, which supports user-defined key and value sizes.
+* `scripts/`: includes the setup and evaluation scripts as while as our modified version of YCSB, which supports user-defined key and value sizes.

-* `./scripts`: includes the prototype setup and evaluation scripts.
+## Artifact Evaluation Instructions

-* `./ColdTier`: includes the simple in-cluster object storage implementation for ELECT evaluation.
+Please refer to the [AE_INSTRUCTION.md](AE_INSTRUCTION.md) for details.
+We also include some scripts to reduce the overhead of environment setup.

 ## Prerequisites